mvcisback/SSLVC/report/report.md

 applications as well.
 If you have a room full of stationary speakers, you can easily learn their facial and speech features by recording one of the sessions.
-One can then use the tracking procedure discussed in section III to locate each speaker and use the techniques explained in section IV to label the signal as well.
+One can then use the tracking procedure discussed in section 3 to locate each speaker and use the techniques explained in section 4 to label the signal as well.
 That way if the conference room is equipped with microphone arrays, one can use this information to form the beam at the current speaker to enhance speech intelligibility.
 Note that in teleconferencing, we need to be able to do this in real time.